nhubbard/konf/README.md

 check(config == newConfig)
 ```

-Config can be saved to a variety of output format in HOCON/JSON/properties/TOML/XML/YAML/JavaScript.
-Use JSON as example:
+The config can be saved to a variety of output formats.
+Using JSON as an example:

-- To file: `config.toJson.toFile("/path/to/file")`
+- Export to file: `config.toJson.toFile("/path/to/file")`
-- To string: `config.toJson.toText()`
+- Export to string: `config.toJson.toText()`
-- To writer: `config.toJson.toWriter(writer)`
+- Export to `Writer`: `config.toJson.toWriter(writer)`
-- To output stream: `config.toJson.toOutputStream(outputStream)`
+- Export to `OutputStream`: `config.toJson.toOutputStream(outputStream)`
-- To byte array: `config.toJson.toBytes()`
+- Export to `ByteArray`: `config.toJson.toBytes()`

-You can also implement [`Writer`](https://github.com/nhubbard/konfig/blob/master/konfig-core/src/main/kotlin/com/nhubbard/konfig/source/Writer.kt) to customize your new writer (see [`JsonWriter`](https://github.com/nhubbard/konfig/blob/master/konfig-core/src/main/kotlin/com/nhubbard/konfig/source/json/JsonWriter.kt) for how to integrate your writer with config).
+You can also implement the [`Writer`](https://github.com/nhubbard/konf/blob/master/konf-core/src/main/kotlin/com/nhubbard/konf/source/Writer.kt) interface
+to customize your new writer (see [`JsonWriter`](https://github.com/nhubbard/konf/blob/master/konf-core/src/main/kotlin/com/nhubbard/konf/source/json/JsonWriter.kt) for how to integrate your writer with config).

 ## Supported item types